 Regardless of your take on the environment, junk mail is just plain annoying.
 It eats up your valuable time and clutters up your home or office.
 But don’t despair!
 You can take action today to remove yourself from mailing lists and protect your valuable personal information.

-At Buttonwood Property Management our Core Values play a key role in our day to day operations and in the service offerings, we bring forward to our clients.
+At Buttonwood Property Management, our Core Values play a key role in our day-to-day operations and in the service offerings, we bring forward to our clients.
 In support of these values, and in our effort to continuously improve, we are suggesting these simple steps to promote green and environmentally sustainable practices and lower your risk of identity theft.

 Step 1: Opt-Out of unaddressed ad-mail

 Canada post is legally obligated to deliver all mail that is personally addressed to you, but they will respect your wishes if you let them know you don’t want to receive unaddressed junk mail.
-Simply place a note on your mailbox (if you get door-to-door delivery) or on the inside the lip of your community mailbox or PO box.
-You can download lots of cute ‘no junk mail please’ stickers online, but a simple hand written note is just as effective.
+Simply place a note on your mailbox (if you get door-to-door delivery) or on the inside lip of your community mailbox or PO box.
+You can download lots of cute ‘no junk mail please’ stickers online, but a simple handwritten note is just as effective.
 (It’s a good rule of thumb to use waterproof packing tape to secure your note, just in case!)